Obsessive Compulsive Disorder

 However, place this same person under stress and they may begin to wash their hands obsessively and for some people this may become ritualistic to the point that their hands are never clean enough to leave their house.

-Below is a list of symptoms that are typically associated with Obsessions, although the obsessive thinker is capable of “creating” a wide range of complex and variable symptoms:
+Below is a list of symptoms that are typically associated with Obsessive Compulsive Disorders, although the obsessive thinker is capable of “creating” a wide range of complex and variable symptoms:

 - Being overly jealous or possessive over a partner